 Malaria occurs year-round in some areas of Venezuela, with the highest risk in rural areas of the States of Apure, Amazonas, Barinas, Bolivar (including the Angel Falls), Delta, Amacuro, Monagas, Sucre and Tachira.
 Chloroquine and sulfoxidine-resistant strains of malaria have been reported.
 Other insect-borne diseases (including dengue fever, Chagas disease and leishmaniasis) also occur with more serious outbreaks from time to time.
 We recommend you take the appropriate prophylaxis against malaria where necessary and take measures to avoid insect bites, including using insect repellent at all times.

-Venezuela is experiencing ongoing transmission of the mosquito-borne Zika virus.
+Venezuela is experiencing major ongoing transmission of the mosquito-borne Zika virus.
 The infection often occurs without symptoms but in some cases can cause fever, rash, severe headache, joint pain, and muscle or bone pain.
 There are no vaccines.
 All travellers are urged to protect themselves by taking measures to prevent mosquito bites.
 Given possible transmission of the disease to unborn babies, and taking a very cautious approach, pregnant women (or women trying to become pregnant) should consider postponing travel to Venezuela or talk to their doctor about implications.
 See our travel bulletin on Zika virus.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, typhoid, hepatitis, tuberculosis, Venezuelan haemorrhagic fever, measles, mumps, rubella and rabies) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia.
 Seek medical advice if you have a fever or are suffering from diarrhoea.